webplatform/docs/apis/appcache/ApplicationCache/update/index.md

 if (applicationCache.status == window.applicationCache.UPDATEREADY) {

-    applicationCache.swapCache();  // The fetch was successful, swap to the new cache.
+    applicationCache.swapCache();  // The fetch was successful, switch to the new cache.

         if (confirm('A new version of this site is available.
 Do you want to load it?')) {